Aditya148/Snake_Game-Py-Script-/README.md

   <li>Fork the code and run the Snake-Game-Py-Script.py file in any IDE having Python Interpreter</li>
 </ul>
 <h3>Understanding the Code</h3>
-<p>The .py script contains the proper formatting of code alonwith descriptive comments in each section in order to manipulate the code accordingly.
+<p>The .py script contains the proper formatting of code alongwith descriptive comments in each section in order to understand and manipulate the code as per your need.
 Please go throught he code and find the explainatory comments for each code syntax</p>
 <h4>Please Give a star to this repo if you like the code</h4>